 The Specialty Services segment consists of Centene's specialty companies offering auxiliary healthcare services and products.
-Subsequent to the closing of the Health Net acquisition, the Specialty Services segment also includes the Government Contracts segment of Health Net as well as their pharmaceutical services and behavioral health subsidiaries, which Health Net previously included in their Western Region Operations segment.
-The Government Contracts business includes the Company's government-sponsored managed care contract with the DoD under the TRICARE program in the North Region, the MFLC contract with the DoD, and other health care related government contracts, including PC3/Choice with the VA.
+Subsequent to the closing of the Health Net acquisition, the Specialty Services segment also includes the operations previously included in the Government Contracts segment of Health Net as well as certain operations of its pharmaceutical services and behavioral health subsidiaries, the latter of which Health Net previously included in its Western Region Operations segment.
+The Government Contracts business includes the Company's government-sponsored managed care support contract with the DoD under the TRICARE program in the North Region, the MFLC contract with the DoD, and other health care related government contracts, including PC3/Choice with the VA.

-Total revenues increased 28% in the three months ended March 31, 2016, resulting primarily from increased services associated with membership growth in the Managed Care segment.
-Earnings from operations increased \$8 million in the three months ended March 31, 2016, primarily reflecting growth in the specialty services provided to our increased Managed Care membership.
+Total revenues increased 30% in the three months ended September 30, 2016, compared to the corresponding period in 2015, resulting primarily from the acquisition of Health Net, growth in our behavioral health and correctional services businesses, and increased services associated with membership growth in the Managed Care segment.
+Earnings from operations decreased \$7 million in the three months ended September 30, 2016, compared to the corresponding period in 2015, primarily due to lower earnings in our specialty pharmacy and home health businesses, partially offset by an increase in earnings related to our correctional services business.